8309h/mapi.com/README.md

 6. **Backend Technologies:** The backend of the application is built using Python and Flask, a micro web framework.
 MongoDB is used as the database to store task data, while Flask-JWT-Extended is utilized for JWT token-based authentication.

-7. **Frontend (Optional):** While the backend is implemented using Flask, the frontend can be developed using various technologies such as HTML, CSS, JavaScript, or modern frontend frameworks like React or Vue.js.
+7. **Frontend (Optional):** While the backend is implemented using Flask, the frontend can be developed using various technologies such as HTML, CSS, JavaScript, chart.js

 ## Installation